PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-13 18:52:38
+Last updated: 2024-04-13 18:53:11
-Random Quote: When I get sad, I stop being sad and be awesome instead.
-True Story. - Barney Stinson
+Random Quote: For the first time in my life, I don't want to find myself in three years with some random girl.
+No matter how many boobs she has. - Barney Stinson